View Greater Boston Eruv in a larger map

 Miscellaneous comments regarding egress and borders

-In many cases, the Eruv utilizes existing utility poles with attached lechiim to form the border.
-As such, the fact that (1) some poles may criss-cross the street and (2) some poles may be located between the sidewalk and residential property rather than between the sidewalk and the curb.
+In many cases, the Eruv utilizes existing utility poles with attached lechi-im (thin plastic strips) to form the border.
+As such, the fact is that (1) some poles may criss-cross the street and (2) some poles may be located between the sidewalk and residential property rather than between the sidewalk and the curb.
 Here, one may be blocked from using the sidewalk at all in certain spots (There are examples of this latter problem along Route 9 in Newton near Cloverdale St. and near Floral Ave.
 There are many instances of this in Brookline as well.).
 If you know that you will be walking on Shabbat near an edge of the Eruv, please consult your Shul Rabbi regarding the exact nature of the Eruv border (or contact us).

 Back